koushiroue/celschrome/README.md

 ## Features

 - Allows One-Liner Modification (Address Bar + Tab) when Browser window is over 1024px.
-- Auto-Hide Personal Bar.
+- Tab focus control with auto-hide close button.
+- ~~Auto-Hide Personal Bar.~~ `dropped support, may readded in the future`
 - ~~*RGB*~~ `deprecated since Firefox v69`

+## Prerequisite
+Go to `about:config` in Firefox and do the following :
+	- Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
+	- Set `layout.css.backdrop-filter.enabled` to `true`.

+## Installing
+Download `chrome.zip` from [latest release](github.com\koushiroue\celschrome\release) and extract it to your Firefox profile folder.
+Go to `about:profiles` to check the location of the folder.

 ## To-do
-- [ ] Update stuff around here.
+- [x] Update stuff around here.
 - [x] Create this readme.